hrydgard/ppsspp-site/docs/reference/settings.md

 ### Texture Filtering

 * Anisotropic Filtering: Improves sharpness of textures at shallow angles.
 See [wikipedia](https://en.wikipedia.org/wiki/Anisotropic_filtering) for some example pictures.
+There are generally no drawbacks to using it - PPSSPP's performance is rarely bottlenecked by texture sampling.

 * Texture Filtering - how textures are drawn on the screen
   * Auto - follows what the game sets
   * Nearest - pixellates textures like on the PS1
   * Linear - force all textures to be filtered smoothly
   * Auto Max Quality - Like auto, but will generate extra mipmaps where the game doesn't supply them.
 Can cause artifacts with things like fence textures, but will generally give you a smoother look in the distance in 3D games, especially combined with anisotropic filtering.

+For most games, max aniso + auto max quality will give you the best results.
+For a few games like Pursuit Force, switch back to just Auto.
+This may be made automatic in the future.

 ### Overlay Information